What the heck is chimping… right!

 Chimping is checking the photo on the back screen of your camera every time you take a photo.

-I still remember my amateur years of photography, I was always so unsure of my lighting and framing that I developed this nasty little habit of always checking the LCD screen of my camera with each photo I took.
+I still remember my amateur years of photography.
+I was always so unsure of my lighting and framing that I developed this nasty little habit of always checking the LCD screen of my camera with each photo I took.
 At the time it was no big deal because I was taking photos of still life and learning how to see the light, use the light and creatively frame the subject.
 However, it was not long before I was working with live moving subjects and “chimping” was proving to be a real bad habit which was costing me amazing shots!
 At that time I thought to myself, I have to break this bad habit if I ever want to document those amazing moments that live in the in-between.
-The moments that tell a story, the moments that make the world stop even is just for a second.
+Those moments that tell a story.
+Those moments make the world stop even is just for a second.

 So how did I break the habit of chimping?